cbonoz/homechain/README.md

 Find, create, and sell NFT's around your owned real estate.

 NFT platforms for real estate exist, but one of the biggest problems is governance.

-* Who enforces that the ownership is represented by this particular NFT?
+- Who enforces that the ownership is represented by this particular NFT?
-* If ownership is distributed, who is responsible for maintaining the property?
+- If ownership is distributed, who is responsible for maintaining the property?
-* How are duplicate or unauthorized NFT's avoided?
+- How are duplicate or unauthorized NFT's avoided?

-- Capped out at 10%, can't relinquish more than that.
-- Ex: 1.0 eth per 1% ownership (10 max percent, 10 participants), // effective default is 1 eth for 1% ~4k, ~400k net valuation.
-- Create form flow having person upload proof of ownership of home
+HomeChain enables users to create either own NFT's around properties they own:

-- Create terms to allow others to deposit to it
+- Users can create terms to allow others to deposit to it.
+- Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.
+- After being uploaded, prospective buyers/participants (up to the limit specified by the issuer) can discover those listings and purchase units of ownership using attachment the NFT as a source of truth.
+- Property NFT's uploaded can either be ownership-oriented or simply collectible (i.e. could be used in the case of a celebrity or notable location).

 <p><b>Note this app is a prototype and would need additional work to be production ready.</b></p>